iglesiasignacio/LAMBq/README.md

 See `./notebooks` directory for exploratory analysis and experiments.

 ## Citation
-If you use this project in your work, please cite the following:
+If you use this project in your work, for now please cite the following:

-> Iglesias I., Armstrong B., Laurino J., Kaczer L., Cabana A. *Automatic quantification of lexical ambiguity using large-scale word association data*. ~~Journal Name, Year.
-DOI or URL.~~
+> Iglesias, I., Armstrong, B., Laurino, J., Kaczer, L., & Cabana, Á. (2025, August 9).
+Automatic quantification of lexical ambiguity using large-scale word association data. https://doi.org/10.31234/osf.io/tpnxq_v1